2022 Hamilton Tiger-Cats season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2022 CFL draft took place on May 3, 2022.
 The Tiger-Cats were scheduled to have the eighth selection in each of the eight rounds of the draft after finishing as the Grey Cup runner-up in the previous season.
 However, the team traded their first and third round selections to the Edmonton Elks for Kyle Saxelid and Grant McDonald.